Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 7. Conclusion

-Also, see my other articles about WorkSpace:-
+Also, see these articles about WorkSpace:-

 - The Enhanced Raw Format and Live View - link